 Therefore, Panda now ranks websites based on fresh content, and Freshness ranks websites based on the immediate time-relevancy of the content.

 So making sure you’re always creating fresh content is absolutely crucial to post-Panda SEO.

 The best way to do this is to set a schedule for yourself.
 You don’t necessarily need to be posting new content every single day.
-That is, unless your niche relies on daily updated content.
+That is unless your niche relies on daily updated content.
 But start posting content at least once per week.
-Really, as long as you can keep the content unique, high quality and relevant, posting as often as possible isn’t going to hurt you.
+Really, as long as you can keep the content unique, high quality and relevant, posting as often as possible aren’t going to hurt you.